-Consistent with the recommendations of the IOM report, nurses should be full partners, with physicians and other healthcare professionals, in redesigning healthcare in the United States.
 Research and demonstration projects have shown that the CNS role is uniquely suited to lead implementation of evidence‐ based quality improvement actions that also reduce cost throughout the health care system.
 This leadership has been demonstrated in the following areas, but not limited to, providing pre‐natal care, preventive and wellness care, behavioral health care, care to those with chronic conditions and facilitating transitions in care.

 - Advocate for increased access to healthcare through the use of technology.